-The development proposal is to comply with the subdivision layout identified on the drawing prepared by G.J.Atkins & Associates numbered 0873-9revG, dated 22 September 2009.
+The development proposal is to comply with the subdivision layout identified on the drawing prepared by G.J.
+Atkins & Associates numbered 0873-10REVF, dated 22 September 2009, except where altered by the conditions below.

 Asset Protection Zones

 The intent of measures is to provide sufficient space and maintain reduced fuel loads so as to ensure radiant heat levels of buildings are below critical limits and to prevent direct flame contact with a building.